 As their names imply, these types of tang involve skimping on material in order to keep price overheads low.
 The half-tang method involves creating the blade so that the tang is only about half the width, or less, of the rest of the knife.
 This means that if you were to take the handle off, you would see a very thin piece of metal that connects to the rest of the knife.
 This particular style is more prone to snapping or deforming over time as there is so little material connecting the blade to the handle/tang.

 As for the partial tang, this method creates a knife where the tang ends prematurely.
 Again, if you were to the remove the handle from a partial-tang knife, you would see the tang begin at the end of the blade (where the handle should start), but it would end well before it reached the end of the handle.
 Consequently, these tangs are glued or press-fit into the handle.
 In this case, the tang is more likely to pop out of the handle as there is much less holding it in place.
-Long story short, half and partial-tang blades are not the best option when searching for your perfect knife set!
+Long story short, half and partial-tang blades are not the best options when searching for your perfect knife set!

 Instead, focus on full-tang blades while conducting your research.
 The tang on these knives will remain the full width of the blade for the entire length of the handle.
 What’s more, the handle should be secured to the tang in 2 pieces, by either rivets or pins.
 This full-tang has increased balance and handling capabilities than its counterparts, and the method of riveting the handles also works to limit separation in the future.

 If you’re looking for a few extra fancy points during your knife hunt, you can search for a tapered-tang blade.
-This method tapers the tang as you move down the width of blade.
-Structurally, this method is still produces a strong blade, and it also decreases weight at the same time to improve the overall feel of the knife.
+This method tapers the tang as you move down the width of the blade.
+Structurally, this method still produces a strong blade, and it also decreases weight at the same time to improve the overall feel of the knife.

 We touched upon the handle fastening method for your knife, riveted or pinned through a full-tang blade, don’t forget!
 But what type of handle material should you be on the lookout for?
 There are 4 main choices here.
 You have wood, plastic, composite, or stainless steel.
 Which one is the best?
 Wood is very pretty, but that stainless looks so much more rugged, maybe composite is a good middle ground?

 Well here’s the breakdown folks, and we’ll start with wood handles.
 These little gems are likely the most aesthetically pleasing, and you can get several different types of patterns which help to make them semi-customizable.
 Furthermore, these handles retain a little bit of grip even when wet, bumping up its safety and handling score.
 On the flip side, wood is very susceptible moisture so washing can present a challenge.
 Over time, the exposure to water can warp or slightly crack the handle, therefore take care!
+Wood handles are also the least sanitary.

-On the opposite end of the spectrum we have plastic handles.
-These are much more durable than their wood counterparts, and withstand water very well.
-Unlike the wood knives however, almost all the grip flies out the window as soon as these knives get wet, therefore we advise caution when using them.
+On the opposite end of the spectrum, we have plastic handles.
+These are much more durable than their wood counterparts and withstand water very well.
+Unlike the wood knives, however, almost all the grip flies out the window as soon as these knives get wet, therefore we advise caution when using them.
 Lastly, plastic makes the lightest handles out there, and depending on your personal preferences this can be for better or worse.

 One step away from plastic handles, there is the composite camp.
 This material is a blend of plastic resin combined with a firm material, most likely a form of laminated wood.
-These particular handles are more pleasing to the eye than the standard plastic ones, and are also a little heavier which can vastly improve the grip.
+These particular handles are more pleasing to the eye than the standard plastic ones and are also a little heavier which can vastly improve the grip.
 Depending on the design you opt for, there are different patterns that can be molded into the handle, and these also have the potential to improve your grip in wet conditions.

 The last handle we should touch on is stainless steel.
 Naturally, it’s going to be the heaviest of the 4 options we have presented, but it is also the most durable.
 You’ll often find stainless steel handles in professional kitchens around the world due to its durability and cleanliness.
 Additionally, steel becomes slippery when wet so most of the designs you will come across during your search will involve knurled or indented patterns to improve your grip.